LORD BYRON

 1823, Genoa - there is a deluge, earthquakes

-B (to T): Zounds! this storm!! - there are perukes and gingerbread in the trees - the preacher looks to be lynched - what think you of removing to Nice? - I am exhausted with these constant intrusions from autograph hunters - we'd be near Goose and the fam, and her drone of a husband
+B(to T): My, Teresa - what a storm!! - look! - are there (squints) perukes and gingerbread in the trees? the preacher will certes be lynched for falsifying the forecast (sighs) dio! - what think you of removing to Nice ?
+I am exhausted with the constant intrusions from autograph and hair hunters - I've already proffered an invitation to the Goose - and her drone of a husband

 T: She is tired of London and the six miles of bottom?

-B: pfft!
-I shall let you, my love, and Goose do the talking for me - but I think she will not - there is no racetrack nearby
+B: French - pfft!
+I shall let you - my love - and Goose - do the talking for me (shrugs) - but I think she will not - there is no racetrack nearby in which her disgraceful marito can lose my money - and return - shamelessly - requesting yet more

-T: Dio mio my poor Byron! (brushes his hair) - you can keep going with the abominable Don - if such would cheer you
+T: Dio mio, my poor homesick Byron! (brushes his hair) - you can keep going with the abominable Don - if such would cheer you

 Fletcher enters